Book cover

 9.2.2 Inline Method

 This refactoring operates in the opposite direction of method extraction.
-Consider a small method with only one or two lines of code, which are rarely called.
-Therefore, the benefits offered by this method, both in terms of reuse and organization of the code, are minimal.
-Consequently, it can be eliminated from the system, and its body can be incorporated into the call sites.
+Consider a method with only one or two lines of code that is rarely called.
+Thus, the benefits offered by this method, both in terms of reuse and organization of the code, are minimal.
+Consequently, it can be removed from the system, and its body can be incorporated into the call sites.
 It’s important to note that Inline Method is a less common and less significant operation compared to Extract Method.

 Example: The following code shows an example of Inline Method.
-First, here is the code before the inline.
-We can see that the writeContentToFile method has a single line of code and is called only once by the write method.
+First, here is the code before inlining.
+We can observe that the writeContentToFile method has a single line of code and is called only once by the write method.

 private void writeContentToFile(final byte[] revision) {